-Other specific costs (19,000 Euro): 10,000 Euro are requested for UNIGE for the organization of the final International Workshop in Switzerland (mainly aimed at covering expenses for invited speakers).
-3,000 Euro are requested to prepare material (booklets, handbooks, flyers) for didactic activity in selected high schools in Switzerland, Germany and Israel, as well as for outreach to general audience (science festivals, etc).
+\ Other specific costs (16.000 Euro): 10.000 Euro are requested for UNIGE for the organization of the final International Workshop in Switzerland (mainly aimed at covering expenses for invited speakers).
+2.000 Euro are requested for each participant to prepare material (booklets, handbooks, flyers) for didactic activity in Switzerland, Germany and Israel, as well as for outreach to general audience (Astronomy-on-tap, etc).

-Partner's resources which will complement the EC contribution: The main contribution provided by participants are the use and share of their own laboratories and facilities to carry on the foreseen research activities, in particular the high performance computing facilities needed to carry out the systematic analysis and simulation of the instrument responses.
+Partner's resources which will complement the EC contribution: The main contribution provided by participants are (i) the personnel costs of the institutional team members, (ii) travel money of the institutional team members, and (iii) the use and share of their own laboratories and facilities to carry out the foreseen research activities, in particular the high performance computing facilities needed to carry out the systematic analysis and simulation of the instrument responses.
+A rough estimate gives 1.575 kEur; a break-down is given in the table below.